cytomining/DeepProfiler-handbook/_sources/docs/08-process.md

 well-level profiles and is set in `INPUT_PROFILES`.

 1. Treatment-level profiles are calculated using mean aggregation.
-2. UMAP embeddings are obtained using only well-level profiles.
+2. The UMAP transformation is obtained using only well-level profiles.
+Get embeddings for well-level profiles.
 3. Use transformation from the previous step for treatment level profiles.
 4. Plot embeddings both from well and treatment-level profiles (see below).